 Minimum Qualifications of Education and Experience

-Candidates may be considered at either the Planner or Senior Planner level depending on qualifications and experience.
+Candidates may be considered at either the Senior Planner or Principal Planner level based on experience requirements.

-Bachelor’s degree from an accredited college or university in Urban or Regional Planning, with demonstrated coursework in the principles of transportation planning or transportation policy, or a closely related field and two (2) years of experience in a similar position as listed in the Examples of Work.
+Bachelor’s degree from an accredited college or university in Urban or Regional Planning, with demonstrated coursework in the principles of transportation planning or transportation policy, or a closely related field and four (4) years of experience in a professional position that involved work functions related to transportation planning;

-Combination of education and experience equivalent to six (6) years of experience in a professional position that involved work functions related to transportation planning.
+A combination of education and experience equivalent to six (6) years of experience in a professional position that involved work functions related to transportation planning.

 Regular and reliable attendance is a necessary component of job/position.
 Individuals required to use County vehicles and equipment must have a valid driver’s license and be free of any major traffic violations for the last three (3) years.

 Attendance at evening meetings periodically will be required.